-The non-GMO-verified seal is a sure sign that a product’s producers have purposely excluded genetically modified organisms from their products.
+The Non-GMO Project Verified seal is a sure sign that a product’s producers have purposely excluded genetically modified organisms from their products.
 The Non-GMO Project is America’s only independent, third-party labeling initiative, so their seal of approval carries substantial weight with those who are interested in purchasing non-GMO products.
 Look for the seal, and you’ll be able to rest assured that your food or supplement is free of genetically modified ingredients.

 Choose Your Oils Carefully

 Over 90% of the canola oil sold in the U.S. contains genetically modified ingredients.
 Non-GMO canola can be found, but it may be easier to avoid canola altogether.
-Alternative cooking oils, such as olive and coconut have a much lower risk of containing genetically modified materials (virtually zero), so they’re an easy choice for those seeking to eliminate GMOs from their dinner tables.
+Alternative cooking oils, such as olive, avocado and coconut have a much lower risk of containing genetically modified materials (virtually zero), so they’re an easy choice for those seeking to eliminate GMOs from their dinner tables.

 Product research is another way to determine whether or not the ingredients contain GMOs.
 Many details about certain product can be found online.
 At Nutrex Hawaii, we gladly boast that our supplements: Hawaiian Spirulina and BioAstin Astaxanthin are made with ingredients that have not been genetically modified and also cultured without the use of pesticides and herbicides.